-p4 add -t binary file.pdf Assigns a specific file type to a new file, overriding any settings in the typemap table. p4 add -c 13 Opens all the files within the user's current directory for add , and links these files to changelist 13 . p4 add README ~/src/.c Opens the README file in the user's current working directory for add.
+Assigns a specific file type to a new file, overriding any settings in the typemap table.
+Opens all the files within the user's current directory for add , and links these files to changelist 13 .
+Opens the README file in the user's current working directory for add.
 Opens all .c files in the user's ~/src directory for add.
-These files are linked to the default changelist p4 add -f .c Opens a file named . c for add.
+These files are linked to the default changelist Opens a file named . c for add.
 To refer to this file in views, or with other commands, you must subsequently use the hex expansion %2A in place of the asterisk.
-For more information, see "Limitations on characters in filenames and entities" on page 694.
+For more information, see "Limitations on characters in filenames and entities" on page 714.

 To open a file for edit p4 edit

 To open a file for deletion p4 delete

 To move (rename) a file p4 move

 To copy all open files to the depot p4 submit

-To read files from the depot into the client workspace p4 sync To create or edit a new changelist p4 change To change default behavior of text and binary file detection p4 configure To list all opened files p4 opened To revert a file to its unopened state p4 revert To move an open file to a different pending changelist p4 reopen To change an open file's file type p4 reopen -t filetype p4 add (graph)
+To read files from the depot into the client workspace p4 sync

+To create or edit a new changelist p4 change

+To change default behavior of text and binary file detection p4 configure

+To list all opened files p4 opened

+To revert a file to its unopened state p4 revert To move an open file to a different pending changelist p4 reopen To change an open file's file type p4 reopen -t filetype p4 add (graph)